-There are several versions of your credit score, depending on who issues the score (a bank, or FICO or VantageScore) and the lending industry (auto, mortgage, credit card).
-To offset their risk and ensure they’re getting the most accurate picture of a mortgage borrower, most lenders will use what’s called a “tri-merge” credit report showing credit details from multiple credit bureaus or they may use a “residential mortgage credit report,” which may include other details about your financial life such as rental history or public records.
-These reports reveal the borrower’s credit details from multiple bureaus—TransUnion, Experian, Equifax—or all three.
+Alternatively, they may use a “residential mortgage credit report,” which may include other details about your financial life, such as rental history or public records.
+These reports reveal the borrower’s credit details from multiple bureaus—TransUnion, Experian, or Equifax—or all three.

-In many cases, the credit score you see as a consumer—possibly through your bank or credit card company—is different than what a potential mortgage lender would see.
+In many cases, the credit score you see as a consumer—possibly through your bank or credit card company—is different from what a potential mortgage lender would see.

 Improving Your Credit Score

 There’s a lot that goes into determining your credit score, including your repayment history, the total balances on your accounts, how long you’ve had those accounts, and the number of times you’ve applied for credit in the last year.
 Improving in any of these areas can help increase your score.